-Recently my wife and I spent a month in the USA, firstly at a conference in Cambridge Massachusetts, then a few weeks touring Utah and Colorado.
-We have been to the States many times before and really enjoy the scenery, places and people.
-Whenever we go we try to find a church where we can worship on a Sunday.
-This time we tried to keep to churches within walking distance of the places we were staying – quite a challenge.
+Recently my wife and I spent a month in the USA, firstly at a conference in Cambridge, Massachusetts, then a few weeks touring Utah and Colorado.
+We have been to the States many times and really enjoyed the scenery, places and people.
+Whenever we go, we try to find a church where we can worship on a Sunday.
+This time, we tried to keep churches within walking distance of the places we were staying – quite a challenge.

-The songs were all country songs, on gospel themes.
-We opened with “He Took Our Place”, a song popularised Lester Flatt and Earl Scruggs, two heroes of mine .
+The songs were all country songs with gospel themes.
+We opened with “He Took Our Place”, a song popularised by Lester Flatt and Earl Scruggs, two heroes of mine .
 The chorus went:

 His hands are gently knocking on your door.

 Outside He’s pleading to come in.